kubedzero/arduino-projects/README.md

 * Sparkfun allows for mySensor.initAirQuality and then my sensor.measureAirQuality, pretty easy.
 * Adafruit allows for sgp.begin and then sgp.IAQmeasure()
 * I had an issue with gibberish printing out to the logs, even with the original code.
 Not sure what happened but I updated some libraries and restarted Arduino and then it worked fine
+* 2021Q3 Update: I got a new SGP30 from Adafruit that uses the Stemma QT JST sockets: https://learn.adafruit.com/introducing-adafruit-stemma-qt/technical-specs
+  * Black is ground
+  * Red is VCC
+  * Blue is SDA
+  * Yellow is SCL
+* 2022Q1 Update: I wanted the ESP-12 built-in LED to stop blinking every 5 seconds.
+I didn't have that blinking functionality programmed in, so I assumed it was coming from something else.
+Sure enough, Pin D4/GPIO2 is where I have the DHT22 connected, and according to https://lowvoltage.github.io/2017/07/09/Onboard-LEDs-NodeMCU-Got-Two that's the same pin used for the LED.
+I think what was happening was that the DHT was being queried for data, and that activity on pin D4 also triggered the LED.
+By changing the sketch and wiring to use pin D5 instead, I was able to avoid triggering the LED.
+  * On a completely different note, I had an issue with temperature readings shooting up to 150-180 degrees celsius sometimes, and the pressure going nuts as well.
+Reading through https://forum.arduino.cc/t/bmp280-sensor-wrong-data-readings/513455/15 showed me that the exposed pins on the BMP280 breakout board could switch between I2C and SPI mode.
+I experimented with a screwdriver touching the pins and sure enough I could cause the weird behavior to occur on demand.
+Covering the exposed pins seems to have helped drive down the error rate.